Does healthy drinking water exist?

 So it seems that we’ve reached a dilemma: Clean water cannot contain solids which might be contaminants, and neither can mineral water be assured to be completely clean..does this really hold true?

-At mitte®, we are bridging this gap between clean and mineral water to give you balanced, healthy drinking water with our water purifying and vitalizing machine.
+At Mitte, we are bridging this gap between clean and mineralized water to give you balanced, healthy drinking water with our smart water system.

 The quality of our water is directly linked to the quality of our lives.
 And the best way to ensure that you attain healthy drinking water is to control it at the point of dispense.
 With our connected kitchen-top appliance, we hope to improve your life with better, healthy water.